-7 members of the procurement team are specifically trained in the risks of modern slavery and the Modern Slavery Act 2015.
+24 members of the management and procurement teams have now been specifically trained in the risks of modern slavery and the Modern Slavery Act 2015.

-Our FY21 review of suppliers did not identify any high risk suppliers or evidence of any modern slavery non-conformances in the supply chain.
+Our FY22 review of suppliers did not identify any high risk suppliers or evidence of any modern slavery non-conformances in the supply chain.
 Additionally, no employees reported any concerns.